Connect with us

 “Based on the evidence reviews they conducted (or are conducting), healthcare authorities in these countries have called for curtailing the availability of transitioning treatments for minors,” the brief said.
 “As the council responsible for the assessment of public healthcare services in Finland put it, ‘[i]n light of available evidence, gender reassignment of minors is an experimental practice.’
 Florida’s like conclusion was reasonable.”

 “Our tax dollars should not be spent on life-altering and damaging experimental medical treatments,” Landry said.
-“Florida's comprehensive does not the use of puberty blockers, cross-sex hormones, and reassignment surgeries as safe and effective treatments for gender dysphoria; and the Sunshine should be to follow the science.”
+“Florida’s comprehensive review does not support the use of puberty blockers, cross-sex hormones, and reassignment surgeries as safe and effective treatments for gender dysphoria; and the Sunshine State should be allowed to follow the science.”

 Source link